 Pregnancy is exhausting because it places a tremendous increase in maternal energy required to complete the usual daily activities and supply the nutritional groundwork for maternal changes and fetal growth.

 So Don’t feel guilty about wanting to take a nap.
 Use the time to recharge your batteries.
+Get comfortable with a pregnancy pillow!

 Be careful not to sleep too long, that could make falling asleep at night more difficult.